hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 > {: .solution}
 {: .discussion}

-Let us now work on another example from LAMMPS `bench` directory with the input file below.
+Let us now work on another example from the LAMMPS `bench` directory with the input file below.
 Let's run it using
 1 core (i.e., in *serial*) with `x = y = z = 1`, and `t = 10,000`.
 ~~~